windmaomao/react-navigable/README.md

 # React Navigable

-Common behavior to display list of items and help navigate in between.
+Common behavior component for listing items and navigating in between.

-> Notes: this pattern isn't useful if you are just going to implement the interface in your own component, however it'll become more resuable and robust work if the interface needs to channel through couple of children components which require navigation properites and behaviors.
+> Notes: the component isn't useful enough if you are going to implement similar interface directly in your own component, however it'll become more resuable and robust in case that this interface needs to channel through multiple children components carrying these navigation properites and functions.

 ## Usage